Londonderry Port: Foyle Port

 Lisahally Terminal has 440 m of quay and can facilitate vessels up to 62,000 GT.
 Primarily a bulk port and major importer of oil, coal, animal feed, fertiliser and plywood the port also accepts cruise ships at the city centre berths, at its commercial port at Lisahally as well as the tender port of Greencastle.

 In July 2003 Foyle Port installed the first of its two permanent pontoons referred to as the Foyle Port Marina in the heart of the city.
 The marina facility consists of a 200 m-long wooden structure (south), later a second pontoon was established close by adding a 140 m concrete structure (north).
 Overall, the Foyle Port Marina offers more than 600 m of secure, deep-water berthing.

 General information

 Most of the current Londonderry Port is in the townland of Lisahally (or Lissahawley), a toponym that may be derived from Irish Lios a' Chalaidh 'ringfort of the landing place'.

-Known as Lunnonderrie Hairbour in Ulster-Scots, the port has witnessed mass emigration of Irish and Scots-Irish people over the centuries to North America, Scotland, England and Australia.
+The port has witnessed mass emigration of Irish and Scots-Irish people over the centuries to North America, Scotland, England and Australia.

 Lisahally F.C., which is based at the village of Strathfoyle, was founded by port workers from Lisahally.